shaliulab/idoc_docs/docs/how-to-build/IR-Optogenetic-System.md

 #### **LED-Driver enclosure & mounting**

-We designed a 3D plastic enclosure [(Onshape)](https://cad.onshape.com/documents/7311a44d87579c0899650b4a/w/81c191560d810e89a94453ba/e/f0a8bf10642312bda53f0c61?renderMode=0&uiState=6244479bfbeafd34ddca1a1c) to hold and protect the board of the LED driver. at least two independently boards are required to drive both right and left LED panels at each half of the setup.
-So two enclosures are also needed to mount both boards.
+We designed a 3D plastic enclosure [(Onshape)](https://cad.onshape.com/documents/7311a44d87579c0899650b4a/w/81c191560d810e89a94453ba/e/f0a8bf10642312bda53f0c61?renderMode=0&uiState=6244479bfbeafd34ddca1a1c) to hold and protect the board of the LED driver.
+At least two independent boards are required to drive both right and left LED panels at either half of the setup.
+By extension, two enclosures are also needed to mount both boards.

 **The front panel of Optogenetics-LED driver enclosure features:**